astronomer/docs/astro/create-cluster.md

 #### Step 3: Confirm with Astronomer

-Astronomer will notify you once your cluster has been created.
-Once your Cluster is available, you should be able to [configure a new Deployment](configure-deployment.md) within that cluster.
+Astronomer will notify you once your Cluster has been created.
+Once your Cluster is available, you should be able to [configure a new Deployment](configure-deployment.md) within that Cluster.

 </TabItem>